rmjdish/OWL/index.md

               <span class="inner-chevron">▾</span>
             </button>
             <div class="inner-body">
               <p>OWL and the NSHD Showcase both cover around 28,000 cleaned variables — those processed as part of the Metadata Enhancement Project — and are designed to be used together, linked via the Field ID.
+The Showcase is built on the same platform as the UK Biobank Data Showcase, making it a particularly efficient starting point for researchers already familiar with UK Biobank variable discovery.
 Condor holds the full 35,000+ variable set including variables not yet cleaned.
 Use OWL to discover variables using questionnaires, topic pages, and metadata; check participant counts and distributions on the Showcase; upload your OWL basket to Condor to finalise and share it; then submit your formal application via Skylark.
 Baskets cannot be submitted directly from OWL or Condor — the Data Access Request Form is on Skylark.</p>
               <a class="inner-link" href="/OWL/docs/accessing-nshd-data/owl-showcase-condor/">Go to OWL, the Showcase and Condor →</a>
             </div>
           </div>